sk-zk/TruckLib/README.md

 ## What's all this then
 **TruckLib.ScsMap**:
-Create or modify ETS2 and ATS maps.
+The main namespace of the library.

 **TruckLib.Sii**:
 Mostly complete de/serializer for .sii and .mat files.

 **TruckLib.Model**:
 Some code for working with binary model files (.pm\*).
-Very basic and hasn't been updated in a while.
+Very basic and hasn't really been maintained lately.

 Also contains a (binary) .tobj de/serializer.